Parkland College KnowledgeBase - Best Practices for Writing Documents

 - The Snipping Tool (Windows), Grab Tool (Apple), and Print Screen options are invaluable for capturing images.
 Red borders can be added to highlight parts of the image if you open up the file in Paint.

 - In order to add images or files, you have to first save them to the document's attachment folder.
 Your document must be saved before the attachment folder becomes a viable option.
 Click on the link just under the Body that says, "Open doc attachment folder."
 You can then browse and upload images and files.
 Place the cursor where you would like to insert the attachment.
 For images, select the "Quick" link next to the image in your folder and it will insert it once you have given it a name.
 If you are inserting a link to a file, click on "Plain" if you don't want it to open in a new window and "NewWin" if you do.
+Important Note: Images do not upload well if you are using Firefox.
+Internet Explorer works best.

 - The "Link doc" and "Include doc" icons in the KB editor are great for referencing existing documents within your article.
 Simply type in the document number where you would like to place the link or embed the article and then highlight it.
 Once the number is highlighted, click the appropriate button to link or embed.